 - Various schools for training i.e. Martial Arts and Dance

 How to Pitch a Partnership Proposal

-Partnership proposals can be a nerve-wracking endeavor, but if you use a simple formula for sharing your business’ value, opportunity provision, and goals, then you will find success from your pitches.
-Reach out with a “feeler” by email or phone to propose your partnership.
-Inform them that you have a proposal hashed out that you and your team would think to be mutually beneficial if they would like to discuss further.
+Partnership proposals can be a nerve-wracking endeavor, but if you use a simple formula for sharing your business’ value, opportunity provision, and goals, then you will find success in your pitches.
+Reach out with a “feeler” by email or your business phone to propose your partnership.
+Inform them that you have a proposal hashed out that you and your team would think to be mutually beneficial if they would like to discuss it further.

 Share your calendar with the prospect to let them set a time.
 This shows flexibility and professionalism right off the bat!
 Also, use language relevant to the potential partner’s business.
 Showing that you have done your research saves the other entity time in getting up to speed and shows that your team is committed to this proposal.